moosessander-collab/Solutions-Architect/Moodul1/Network security/lab-notes/Network access configuration notes.md

 Task 1: Accessing my web server

 1. For starters I need to access web server that I had installed prior to this exercise.
+To start things off I used ```BASH az vm list-ip-addresses```

 **Note:** This exercise required me to use BASH version of cloud shell for some of the commands.